RocketDerp/April14_2025/PostMalala/Marriage/World_Malala_Timeline_Year_2012.md

 Wednesday, December 17, 2025 morning USA
 https://old.reddit.com/r/complaints/comments/1povm7q/being_a_maga_is_a_dealbreaker/

-1. "A lot of men seem genuinely confused about why dating feels harder for them, while loudly aligning with politics that undermine women’s rights and autonomy."
+1. "A lot of men seem genuinely confused about why dating feels harder for them, while loudly aligning with politics that undermine women’s rights and autonomy." - December 17, 2025

 2. "a reflection of values and empathy.
 When someone supports movements that trivialize women’s safety or agency, it’s not surprising that women lose interest.
 That isn’t intolerance.
-It’s discernment."
+It’s discernment." - December 17, 2025

 &nbsp;